ajalt/clikt/docs/options.md

 ## Customizing Options

-The option behavior and delegate type can be customized by calling extension functions on the {% include api.html pkg="parameters.options" fun="option" %} call.
+The option behavior and delegate type can be customized by calling extension functions on the [`[option, ]`](api/clikt/com.github.ajalt.clikt.parameters.options/option.html) call.
 For example, here are some different option declarations:

 ```kotlin